This time it’s all about television

 And this is exactly why Roku bought dataxu.
 Dataxu was an existing, already built out, effective programmatic advertising system with a focus on over-the-top media services.

-Roku evidently decided that it would be simpler to buy an existing, proven system than it would be to not only build one from scratch but also compete with a company that was already so far ahead.
+Roku evidently decided that it would be simpler to buy an existing, proven system than it would have been to not only build one from scratch but also compete with a company that was already so far ahead.

 In many ways, the battle lines are being drawn in the programmatic industry.